LukeGrahamLandry/franca/devlog.md

 - compile_to_shader_source: 68 // shader compiler (for comptime)
 notably those are all things to aren't going to change if you're just working on the terminal program.

+## (Jun 15)

+- stop using libc rand(). found a short one from the internet that seems to produce numbers. what more can i ask for.

 ## (Jun 14)

 - continuing: t.finish_module not getting set on amd if the module is on the stack.